Skip to main content

 Additionally, you might encounter some ETFs that combine both approaches.
 Given the high liquidity of the S&P 500’s underlying companies, physical replication is often preferred due to its lower costs and reduced risks associated with derivatives.

-3. Use of Income
+3. Use of income

 ETFs also differ in how they handle income generated by the underlying companies.